-The Son-in-Law Eggs (another newbie), deep fried soft-boiled organic Arlington eggs, were served in a delicious sticky sweet tamarind sauce, topped with crispy shallot onions, dried chilli and fresh coriander leaves.
+The Son-in-Law Eggs is another newbie to the menu.
+Basically deep fried soft-boiled organic Arlington eggs.
+They were served in a delicious sticky sweet tamarind sauce.
+Then topped with crispy shallot onions, dried chilli and fresh coriander leaves.
 The yolk semi-runny, the eggs kept form when served in halves.
 Something I wouldn’t usually order (I’m a calamari fan!), these made for a tasty starter...well side dish.

-The Bang Kapi Katsu, or Chicken Katsu, to me is on the same level as a pad Thai – a go-to dish which always pleases.
-The panko breaded curry marinated chicken was crispy yet tender, served with a fresh and juicy pickled ginger and green mango salad, a side of fragrant jasmine rice and a thick and creamy aromatic katsu curry sauce.
+The Bang Kapi Katsu, or Chicken Katsu, to me is on the same level as a pad Thai.
+A go-to dish which always pleases.
+The panko breaded curry marinated chicken was crispy yet tender.
+It was served with a fresh and juicy pickled ginger and green mango salad.
+As well as a side of fragrant jasmine rice and a thick and creamy aromatic katsu curry sauce.
 Delicious, the portion was just as generous.

-The sparkling presses (both on the soft drinks to save ourselves for the weekend), were a refreshing and delicious accompaniment to our meals.
+The sparkling presses were a refreshing and delicious accompaniment to our meals.
+We were both on the soft drinks to save ourselves for the weekend.

 At just under £18 each for our two plates, soft drinks and service, it’s not too bad for a mid-week early evening dinner.
 Service might not have been shining, but the food was good and it was a fab spot for a catch-up.

 Where are your go-to spots for a decent meal?